Which coverage option offers the most protection?

 Actual cash value insurance reimburses you for lost property with depreciation in mind.
 It looks at replacement cost and subtracts for the age and overall wear and tear of the property.
 As such, it is not likely to fully replace your home, vehicle, or other belongings.
-For instance, if you bought a new car five years ago, this coverage would not pay out the amount to purchase a new car: it will only pay the current value of your five-year-old vehicle, with depreciation subtracted.
+For instance, if your couch is damaged in a small house fire, actual cash value not give you the full amount to replace the item.

 Replacement value insurance does not factor in depreciation.
 It pays to replace your property at full cost, minus your deductible.
 This means that you can replace your property with that of similar kind and quality to that which you lost.